ElektraInitiative/libelektra/doc/tutorials/python-kdb.md

 ## First Steps ##

-In order to being able to use kdb, obviously, you at first need to `import kdb`.
-You need access to an Python-Object of kdb.
+In order to being able to use `kdb`, you at first need to `import kdb`.
+You need access to a Python object of `KDB`.
 This is accomplished by calling `kdb.KDB()` and saving this to a variable because later on this object will be needed for various operations.
 The easiest way to do this would be:

 ```py